 Option 2:

 Designation of the Global Environment Facility (GEF) Trust Fund as the financial mechanism.

+Option 2 bis. :

+[a.
+Designation of the Global Environment Facility (GEF) Trust Fund as the financial mechanism.

+b.
+A public-private partnership financing network to interface with the partnership referred to in para 7bis.]

 Option 3:

-A hybrid arrangement consisting of the GEF Trust Fund, and a new dedicated multilateral fund established under this Convention.
+A hybrid arrangement consisting of the GEF Trust Fund, and a new dedicated multilateral fund established under this Convention. [with distinct functions for each entity, as defined by the COP.]

 Option 4:

 A hybrid arrangement, whereby the Global Environment Facility serves as the interim financial mechanism until [date to be agreed], after which a new dedicated independent multilateral fund established under this Convention shall assume the functions of the financial mechanism.
+[A legally binding sunset clause phasing out the GEF is included.]

 (…) And any other fund as may be designated or established by the Conference of the Parties.

+9 bis.
+[In recognizing the need to compensate both economic and social losses resulting from the implementation of provisions of this instrument in developing countries, a compensation fund is hereby established.
+It shall function under the financial mechanism established under paragraph 8.]

+9 ter.
+[A remediation fund may use for remediation activities such as clean up degraded area, waste management, just transition and circular economy initiatives.]